RockefellerArchiveCenter/processing-manual/processing-manual/processing.md

 documents.
-A preservation photocopy is a facsimile of a document copied to acid-free, lignin-free paper. _It is neither necessary nor feasible to photocopy all fragile or potentially at risk materials during processing.
-Utilize processing time effectively in accordance with assigned priorities._
+A preservation photocopy is a facsimile of a document copied to acid-free, lignin-free paper. _It is neither necessary nor feasible to photocopy all fragile or potentially at risk materials during processing and preservation photocopying is an optional task.
+Utilize processing time effectively in accordance with assigned priorities and project deadlines._

 Acid-free, lignin-free paper consists of 25% cotton rag content; this paper is distinguished from 20lb. bond paper used for routine